Spectrologer/Chress/docs/ASSET_DISCOVERY.md

 **Problem:** Asset has unexpected key

 **Solution:** The key is derived from the filename without extension.
 For example:

 - `my-wall.png` → `'my-wall'`
 - `MyWall.png` → `'MyWall'` (case-sensitive!)

-### Zone Editor Not Updated
+### board editor Not Updated

-**Problem:** Asset works in-game but not in zone editor
+**Problem:** Asset works in-game but not in board editor

-**Solution:** The zone editor currently requires manual asset registration.
+**Solution:** The board editor currently requires manual asset registration.
 You have two options:

 **Option 1: Manual addition**
 Add your asset to two places in `zone-editor.html`:

 1. `tileAssets` object (around line 653): `'walls/mynewwall': '../assets/environment/walls/mynewwall.png',`
 2. Appropriate palette array (around line 775): add `'walls/mynewwall'` to the `WALL` array

 **Option 2: Use the helper script**
-Run `npm run assets:discover` to see all discovered assets and their categories, then manually add the missing ones to the zone editor.
+Run `npm run assets:discover` to see all discovered assets and their categories, then manually add the missing ones to the board editor.

 ## Future Enhancements

-- [ ] Full automatic discovery for zone editor
+- [ ] Full automatic discovery for board editor
 - [ ] Asset validation (check for missing files)
 - [ ] Asset optimization (compression, sprites)
 - [ ] Asset manifest viewer tool